 Dr. John F. Frantz, a Board Certified Ophthalmologist, completed his B. S. and M.D. degrees through the Penn State-Jefferson Medical College Five Year Pre-Med/Medical Program.
 Following internship at West Virginia University Hospital and a residency in Ophthalmology at Georgetown University Hospital, he entered practice on the Peninsula in 1975.
 See also: www.hamptonroadseye.com.

-Dr. Todd Geisert has been providing eye care to the citizens of Gloucester and surrounding areas for over 20 years.
-He is board-certified by the American Board of Ophthalmology and in addition to providing general ophthalmology care, holds a particular interest in cataract surgery and lens implants.
+Dr. Todd Geisert has been providing eye care to the citizens of Gloucester and surrounding areas for over 30 years.
+He is board-certified by the American Board of Ophthalmology and practices general ophthalmology.
 He earned his medical degree from the Medical College of Virginia.

 Dr. Brian M. Keel is a Board Certified, fellowship-trained Retina specialist.
 A Retina Surgeon is a special type of eye physician that deals with some of the most serious ocular disorders, confronting blindness on a daily basis.
 Diseases such as Macular Degeneration, Diabetic Retinopathy and Retinal Detachment are only a few of these potentially blinding conditions.

 Dr. Steven E. Kitay is a comprehensive Ophthalmologist with Hampton Roads Eye Associates.
 He specializes in micro-incision sutureless cataract surgery, treatment and management of glaucoma, diabetic eye exams, as well as general ophthalmic medical and surgical services.